 documents, it can take 30-60 days to receive payment from the Seeker.
 IdeaConnection sends out the awards to the Solvers, usually within 48 hours of receiving payment from the Client.

-A: IdeaConnection only receives income from theoretical challenges if the challenge is won, and the IP is transferred.
-We do not collect any other fee from clients doing theoretical challenges.
+IdeaConnection receives income from theoretical challenges if the challenge is won, and the IP is transferred.
+We also collect a small platform fee from clients doing theoretical challenges.